Raelifin/sumibli/raw/basics.md

 Because "lai" only captures a single phrase, we can move things around to make the sentence slightly more elegant and to emphasize the giving.

 |🎏ubai laifair pa
-lu fla li kai|ubai laifair pa
-lu fla li kai|a person gave
-a toy to the animal
+lur fla lir kai|ubai laifair pa lur fla lir kai|a person gave a toy to the animal

 🔝🎮indirectObjects